ulfnic/multipress/README.md

 	-t|--timeout SECONDS       Custom timeout for waiting for next ACTIVATION, default: 0.3 -p|--prevent-overrun       Run the last COMMAND if reached by ACTIVATIONs -c|--command-string-mode   See: Command String mode
-	--dry-run                  Do everything except run the COMMAND, print it instead -h|--help                  Print help doc
+	--dry-run                  Do everything except run the COMMAND, print it to stdout -h|--help                  Print help doc
 	--                         End option processing
 	COMMAND || DELIM